Have you ever wondered if there’s a magic number for how much you should be spending on your small online business?

 Example: Let’s say you made an average of $1,000 a month over the last several months.
 Additionally, you average $685 in monthly expenses for that same time frame (factoring in annual renewals and investments in courses and coaching).
 685 / 1000 = 0.685 x 100 = 68.5%

 You’d need to work on increasing your income and cutting your spending down to just the necessities until you can fit into the 30% mark!
 Otherwise, you’re robbing your business (profit), yourself (owner’s compensation) and the government (tax)!!

 How To Use the Magic Number to Make Decisions

 Here’s another thought!
 What about when you’re considering a new monthly expense?

 If you follow the Profit First system completely, you’ll have an Operating Expense bank account that will tell you the exact amount of cash you have on hand that’s available for spending.
-If you keep a budget similar to the one I recommend in the post linked below, you should know how much of that is already tied up in regular subscription-type obligations.

 But what about a longer-term expense?
 For this example, let’s say you’re considering hiring a bookkeeper to handle your monthly account reconciliations and financial statements.